Ad0Dev-44/AgorysWithAI/README.md

 # 📊 AGORYS — Smart Decision Support System for Businesses

-AGORYS is a full-stack intelligent decision support system designed to help businesses analyze data, generate KPIs, forecasts, and actionable recommendations using structured datasets.
+AGORYS is a full-stack intelligent decision support platform designed to help businesses transform raw data into actionable insights.

-It combines a modern web frontend, a scalable backend API, and a PostgreSQL database (Neon) powered by Prisma ORM.
+It enables users to manage datasets, compute KPIs, generate forecasts, and receive automated recommendations through a scalable modern architecture.

+---

+# 🎯 Goal

+The goal of AGORYS is to provide a unified data intelligence system where users can:

+- Store and manage structured datasets
+- Compute real-time KPIs
+- Generate predictive forecasts
+- Receive automated recommendations
+- Build analytical reports from business data
+- Support future AI-driven analytics and decision systems

+The system is designed with modular scalability and clean separation of concerns (frontend, backend, and analytics layer).

 ---